 There are situations which may occur in a family's life where they may benefit from additional support that cannot be provided solely by universal services.
-These can include when a child:
+These can include when a child who: (WTSC 23)

-- Is disabled and has specific additional needs. - Has special educational needs (whether or not they have a statutory education, health and care plan). - Is a young carer. - Is showing signs of engaging in anti-social or criminal behaviour, including gang involvement and association with organised crime groups. - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health, domestic abuse; - Is showing early signs of abuse and/or neglect. - Is showing signs of displaying behaviour or views that are considered to be extreme. - Is frequently missing/goes missing from care or home. - Is misusing drugs or alcohol themselves. - Is at risk of modern slavery, trafficking or exploitation.
+- Is disabled and has specific additional needs. - Has special educational needs (whether or not they have a statutory education, health and care plan). - Is a young carer. - Is bereaved - is showing signs of being drawn into anti-social or criminal behaviour, including being affected by gangs and county lines and organised crime groups and/or serious violence, including knife crime - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health, domestic abuse - is showing early signs of abuse and/or neglect - is frequently missing/goes missing from care or home - is misusing drugs or alcohol themselves - is suffering from mental ill health - has returned home to their family from care - is a privately fostered child - has a parent or carer in custody - is missing education, or persistently absent from school, or not in receipt of full-time education - is at risk of modern slavery, trafficking, sexual and/or criminal exploitation - is at risk of being radicalised - is viewing problematic and/or inappropriate online content (for example, linked to violence), or developing inappropriate relationships online - has experienced multiple suspensions, and is at risk of being permanently excluded

 These children are therefore more vulnerable; each School identifies who their vulnerable children are, ensuring ALL Staff and Governors know the processes to secure advice, help and support where needed.
 In the first instance a discussion should take place with the DSL and a record kept of this discussion.
-If further advice is needed or the school wishes to make a referral, then they would contact the Early Help Hub.
+If further advice is needed or the school wishes to make a referral then they would contact the Early Help Hub.
 It is important that we work in conjunction with our parents and carers.
 They will be aware of a referral being made to early help and that they give their consent.
-In the event that a staff member feels the child would be unsafe if you discussed it with the parents first then you should be seeking advice from MARU.
-Please see section 5 for further clarification.